whiteinge/ok.sh/README.md

 ### fork_repo

-Fork a repository from a user or organization to own account
+Fork a repository from a user or organization to own account or organization

 Usage: